Wayward

 A beautiful setting.

-Our home on Quadra Island is secluded in a lush forest, and the beaches are covered with fresh oysters.
+Our home on Quadra Island is secluded in a lush forest on the edge of a lake, and the nearby beaches are covered with fresh oysters.

 IMG_1680.jpg